sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 --end: End date of the scraping
 --interval: Interval of the scraping (Default: 1 day)
 --headless: Run the scraping in headless mode
---class_: Flag to indicate if the scraping is for a class (Default: 1)
 --only_id: Flag to indicate if only the tweet id should be scraped
 ```